rstudio/visual-markdown-editing/docs/README.md

 <img src="images/visual-editing-pref.png" class="illustration" width="588"/>

-Once you've enabled visual editing, you can switch between source and visual mode using the button at the top-right of the document toolbar (there is also a keyboard shortcut, <kbd>⌃⇧F8</kbd>, that can be used to switch modes):
+Once you've enabled visual editing, you can switch between source and visual mode using the button at the top-right of the document toolbar (there is also a keyboard shortcut, <kbd>⌃⇧ F8</kbd>, that can be used to switch modes):

 <img src="images/visual-editing.png" width="700"/>